Tonadeleon/Tonadeleon/README.md

 -     Hello!
 I’m @Tonadeleon
 - I'm currently studying my Junior year at BYU-Idaho as a Data Science Major, with a double minor in Economics and Statistics.
-- I’m interested in statistics, Applied Math, Economics and programming for statistical interference. my preferred language is R. I also have experience in SQL, and Python.
+- I’m interested in statistics, Applied Math, Economics and programming for statistical interference. my preferred language is R. I also have strong skills in SQL, and Python.

 -     Current projects:
 - As of now, I'm working for my school as a data analyst and TimeKeeper.
 I'm also a supervisor for 60 online TA's